-Potential responses to service related issues and other conduct with a low likelihood of disciplinary finding Negotiated outcomes We seek to negotiate with a practitioner if there is evidence of a possible low risk disciplinary breach or service concerns that can be addressed by the practitioner agreeing to certain actions to come into compliance.
-Negotiated sanctions may include seeking an undertaking from a practitioner or imposing or varying conditions on a practising certificate with the practitioner's consent.
-Warning We may issue a warning to a practitioner if a possible breach is low risk and there are mitigating factors such as previous good performance that indicate the practitioner is unlikely to re-offend.
-For example, a practitioner may be asked to correct and improve costs disclosure and billing practices.
-Dispute resolution - minor conduct issues We seek to resolve disputes between practitioners and their clients in response to complaints about individual practitioners that may not amount to disciplinary breaches but would benefit from informal resolution, mediation or an informal agreement.
+Potential responses to service related issues and other conduct with a low likelihood of disciplinary finding

+We seek to negotiate with a lawyer if there is evidence of a possible low risk disciplinary breach or service concerns that can be addressed by the lawyer agreeing to certain actions to come into compliance.
+Negotiated sanctions may include seeking an undertaking or imposing or varying conditions on a practising certificate with the lawyer's consent.
+We may issue a warning if a possible breach is low risk and there are mitigating factors such as previous good performance that indicate the lawyer is unlikely to re-offend.
+For example, a lawyer may be asked to correct and improve costs disclosure and billing practices.
+We seek to resolve disputes between lawyers and their clients that may not amount to disciplinary breaches but would benefit from informal resolution, mediation or an informal agreement.
 A warning about certain practices, for example, in relation to billing and disclosure, may be given as part of the resolution.
-Dispute resolution - consumer issues Common examples of disputes include costs, poor service and communication issues.
+Common examples of disputes include costs, poor service and communication issues.
 These disputes may be resolved by mediation and informal conciliation with resolutions including repayment of costs, payment of compensation, apologies and other actions to remedy the harm suffered by the complainant.